samuel-emrys/pyvenv/README.md

 An example of a package that uses this is the [`python-virtualenv/system`](https://github.com/samuel-emrys/python-virtualenv) package.

-To consume a recipe that has populated the above variables, simply specify `CMakePythonEnvironment` as the generator to use in the consumer `conanfile.py`:
+To consume a recipe that has populated the above variables, simply specify `CMakePythonDeps` as the generator to use in the consumer `conanfile.py`:

 ```python
 class ExamplePythonConan(ConanFile):